Mess dress uniform

-Mess dress uniform is the most formal (or semi-formal, depending on the country) type of uniforms used by military personnel, police personnel, and other uniformed services members.
-It frequently consists of a mess jacket, trousers, white dress shirt and a black bow tie, along with orders and medals insignia.
-Design may depend on regiment or service branch, e.g. army, navy, air force, marines, etc. In Western dress codes, mess dress uniform is the supplementary alternative equivalent to the civilian black tie for evening wear or black lounge suit for day wear although military uniforms are the same for day and evening wear.
+Mess dress uniform is the most formal (or semi-formal, depending on the country) type of evening-wear uniform used by military personnel, police personnel, and other uniformed services members.
+It frequently consists of a mess jacket, trousers, white dress shirt and a black bow tie, along with orders, medals, and insignia.
+Design may depend on regiment or service branch, e.g. army, navy, air force, marines, etc. In modern Western dress codes, mess dress uniform is the supplementary alternative equivalent to the civilian black tie for evening wear.
 Mess dress uniforms are typically less formal than full dress uniform, but more formal than service dress uniform.

 Prior to World War II, this style of military uniform was largely restricted to the British and United States Armed Forces, although the French, German, Swedish and other navies had adopted their own versions of mess dress during the late 19th century, influenced by the British Royal Navy.

-While mess dress uniform is predominantly worn at occasions by commissioned officers and non-commissioned officers, it may also be worn as an optional uniform by some senior enlisted personnel.
+While mess dress uniform is predominantly worn at occasions by commissioned officers and non-commissioned officers, it may also be worn as an optional uniform by some enlisted personnel especially on duty involving officers, such as General's Enlisted Aide.
 It is also sometimes worn by members of royal courts or certain civilian uniformed services.

-Name

-Mess dress uniform is also known as mess uniform and, more informally, as mess kit.

 Australia

-The Australian Army has separate mess kits for summer and winter.
-The summer mess kit is a white jacket, almost identical between different branches of the army.
-The winter mess kit is made of thicker material, with jackets in the colour (scarlet or dark blue) of the wearers' corps.
-The winter mess dress includes a waistcoat.
-Both kits have the same barrathea blue trousers, but trousers vary in the colour and width of leg stripe denoting corps.
-Women's mess attire is the same, except that women may wear a skirt instead of trousers.
-Both versions are worn with a bow tie and white shirt; Marcella for winter and plain for summer.
+The Australian Army has separate mess kits to be worn as the occasion requires.
+'Mess Dress': this order of dress includes a jacket and waistcoat in Corps colours, worn by officers with blue trousers for males, and blue slacks or blue skirt for females.
+'Mess Dress Senior Officer' is similar however worn by Officers of the rank Colonel and higher.
+'Mess Dress White Jacket': is a separate order of dress including a white mess jacket, worn with blue trousers for males, and blue slacks or blue skirt for females, and cummerbund by officers, WOs and SNCOs.
+Both orders of dress are worn with a bow tie and white shirt.
+Mess Dress is sometimes referred to as ‘Mess Dress Winter’ and Mess Dress White Jacket as ‘Mess Dress Summer’ but this terminology is incorrect.
+Mess Dress may be worn throughout the year according to the occasion and climatic conditions.
+WOs and SNCOs have no alternative to Mess Dress White Jacket.

 The Royal Australian Air Force has different mess uniforms for summer and winter.
 The summer mess kit is marked out by a white jacket while the winter jacket is dark blue.